bernhardAxonIvy/doc/source/designer-guide/how-to/process-extensions.rst

 ^^^^^^^^^^

-The only limitation you may face by re-using logic in Sub Processes is the absence of a similar construct for custom Start Event logic or your custom Intermediate Event.
+The only limitation you may face by re-using logic in Sub Processes is the absence of a similar construct for custom Start Events or custom Intermediate Events.

 You can invent such custom logic nevertheless, by using :ref:`extensible-process-elements`, which are explained in the next chapter.